tloredo/TSE-Miscellany/README.md

 ## FourierUneven

-This folder contains a MATLAB(trademark The MathWorks, Inc.) script for computation of the complex Fourier transform of arbitrarily spaced time series data.
+This folder contains a MATLAB script for computation of the complex Fourier transform of arbitrarily spaced time series data.
 It is a translation of FORTRAN code in Appendix B in the paper:

 > Studies in Astronomical Time Series Analysis:
 > III.
 Fourier Transforms, Autocorrelation Functions,
 > and Cross-Correlation Functions of Unevenly Spaced Data.
-> Jeff Scargle, ApJ, 343, 874-887
+> Jeffrey D. Scargle, Astrophysical Journal, 343, 874-887 (1989); [ADS](https://ui.adsabs.harvard.edu/abs/1989ApJ...343..874S/abstract)

 The algorithm has been updated and includes incorporation of statistical weights as described in Appendix D.